 ALE – Autonomous Train Drivers‘ Unions of Europe

-ALE’s constituent member unions are responsible for organising some 40,000 train drivers.
+ALE’s constituent member unions are responsible for organising more than 45,000 train drivers.

-ALE is a professional organisation, which represents their social and economical interests throughout European railways.
+ALE is a professional organisation, which represents their social and economical interests throughout the european railways.

 Since 2018 the Executive Presidency consists of the following executive officers: